FluffyMaguro/AoE4_Overlay/README.md

   ]
 ```

 3. Streaming overlay customization can be done via `custom.css` and `custom.js` in the `html` folder in app directory.
 These files will not be overridden with an app update.
-In `custom.js` you can define this function that's run after each update.
+Look at `main.css` to see what you can change.
+In `custom.js` you can define this function that runs after each update.

 ```javascript
 function custom_func(data) {